DrinTin/Python_Lib_for_data_analysis/README.md

 It is possible to open and run the project via jupyter notebook.

 Project requirements Metric: R2 - coefficient of determination > 0.6 on Private Leaderboard - my 0.72792.
-Specify your nickname on kaggle - VkshtEsht
+Specify your nickname on kaggle - DrinTin

 Project submission: